JawherBenjeddou/MobileGame/README.md

 # MobileGame
- Attempting to whip up a mobile game in under 10 days...
+ Attempting to whip up a mobile game in under 1 day...

 ## Screenshots